onyx-platform/onyx/doc/user-guide/plugins.md

 ### Interfaces

-In order to implement a plugin, a number of multimethods need to be extended from the [Pipeline Extensions API](../../src/onyx/peer/pipeline_extensions.clj).
-Reader plugins will implement `read-batch`, `ack-message`, `retry-message`, `pending?`, and `drained?`.
-Writer plugins will implement `write-batch` and `seal-resource`.
+In order to implement a plugin, one or more protocols need to be implemented from the [Pipeline Extensions API](../../src/onyx/peer/pipeline_extensions.clj).
+Reader plugins will implement PipelineInput and Pipeline.
+Writer plugins will implement Pipeline.
 See the docstrings for instructions on implementation.

 ### Templates